department-of-veterans-affairs/vets-website/_employment/job-seekers/unemployment-support.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-If you can’t find a job after you separate from active-duty service, you may be eligible for unemployment benefits through the Unemployment Compensation for Ex-Servicemembers (UCX).
+If you can’t find a job after you separate from active-duty service, you may be eligible for unemployment benefits through the Unemployment Compensation for Ex-Servicemembers (UCX) program.

 ### Are you eligible?
 Yes, if: